Inzhenerka/docs.getdbt.tech/website/snippets/_generate-metadata.md

 <Constant name="explorer" /> uses the metadata provided by the [Discovery API](/docs/dbt-cloud-apis/discovery-api) to display the details about [the state of your project](/docs/dbt-cloud-apis/project-state).
 The metadata that's available depends on the [deployment environment](/docs/deploy/deploy-environments) you've designated as _production_ or _staging_ in your <Constant name="cloud" /> project.

-If you're using a [hybrid project setup](/docs/deploy/hybrid-setup) and uploading artifacts from dbt Core, make sure to follow the [setup instructions](/docs/deploy/hybrid-setup#connect-project-in-dbt-cloud) to connect your project in dbt Cloud.
+If you're using a [hybrid project setup](/docs/deploy/hybrid-setup) and uploading artifacts from dbt Core, make sure to follow the [setup instructions](/docs/deploy/hybrid-setup#connect-project-in-dbt-cloud) to connect your project in <Constant name="cloud" />.
 This enables <Constant name="explorer" /> to access and display your metadata correctly.

 - To ensure all metadata is available in dbt Explorer, run `dbt build` and `dbt docs generate` as part of your job in your production or staging environment.
 Running those two commands ensure all relevant metadata (like lineage, test results, documentation, and more) is available in dbt Explorer.
 - <Constant name="explorer" /> automatically retrieves the metadata updates after each job run in the production or staging deployment environment so it always has the latest results for your project.
 This includes deploy and merge jobs.